HL7/FHIR-us-pq-cmc-fda/input/pagecontent/eCTDSP4454.md

 </Observation>
 ```

-##### Qualitative Equal Result (valueQuantity)
+##### Quantitative Equal Result (valueQuantity)

-Used when the observation reports a qualitative result where the reference range is a single value and the acceptance criterion contains and equal assigment.
-It is similar to qualitative result in that the the refernece range only uses the text element, but the observed value is recorded as a Quantity value and requires
+Used when the observation reports a qualitative result.
+Typically used in conjunction with a reference range which provides a high or low (or both) acceptance criterion.
+Tests where only the result needs to be recorded (but no limit is prescribed) do not need a reference range.

 **Key Characteristic Elements:**
 - `valueQuantity`
-- `comparator`

 ```xml
 <Observation>